sddhrthrt/tech_blog/source/_posts/2014-04-30-the-need-for-control.markdown

 internet.
 There is a children's poem that he recites, which moved me like nothing I remember from recent times:

-What do you do with the mad that you feel
+> What do you do with the mad that you feel
-When you feel so mad you could bite?
+> When you feel so mad you could bite?
-When the whole wide world feels oh, so wrong
+> When the whole wide world feels oh, so wrong
-And nothing you do seems very right?
+> And nothing you do seems very right?
+> <!-- more -->

-What do you do?
+> What do you do?
 Do you punch your bag?
-Do you pound some clay or some dough?
+> Do you pound some clay or some dough?
-Do you round up friends for a game of tag
+> Do you round up friends for a game of tag
-And see how fast you go?
+> And see how fast you go?
+>

-Its great to be able to stop
+> Its great to be able to stop
-when you plan the thing that's wrong.
+> when you plan the thing that's wrong.
-And be able to do something else instead,
+> And be able to do something else instead,
-And think this song:
+> And think this song:
+>

-I can stop when I want to, can stop when I wish, can stop stop stop any time.
+> I can stop when I want to, can stop when I wish,
+> can stop stop stop any time.
-And what a good feeling to feel like this
+> And what a good feeling to feel like this
-And know that the feeling is really mine.
+> And know that the feeling is really mine.
-Know that there is something deep inside
+> Know that there is something deep inside
-That helps us become what we can.
+> That helps us become what we can.
+>

-For a girl can be some day a woman,
+> For a girl can be some day a woman,
-And a boy can be some day a man.
+> And a boy can be some day a man.

 [Official lyrics and many other poems for children][2]